Grab Deal : Flat 30% off on live classes + 2 free self-paced courses - SCHEDULE CALL

 Non-Functional Testing or Performance Testing

-Non-functional testing is a different type of software testing that verifies the performance, reliability, and scalability of the software product.
+Non-functional testing is a different type among the software testing methods that verifies the performance, reliability, and scalability of the software product.
 It ensures that the software product performs well under different conditions and meets the non-functional requirements specified in the requirements document.

 Non-functional testing is further divided into the following categories: